 Proceeds of Crime Act Confiscation & Asset Recovery

-If you have had assets seized or frozen by a court, police, accredited financial investigator, customs, HMRC, Serious Fraud Office (SFO), UK Border Agency or other government authority, it may be possible to secure the return of those assets with the right legal advice and representation
+If you have had cash or assets seized or frozen by a court, the police, an accredited financial investigator, customs, HMRC, Serious Fraud Office (SFO), UK Border Agency, local authority or other government authority, it may be possible to secure the return of those assets with the right legal advice and representation.

-Our barristers have specific experience with some of the most complex and serious proceedings, including in relation to:
+Our proceeds of crime barristers have specific experience with some of the most complex and serious proceedings, including the following:

 - Confiscation of assets